patrick0806/spring-financial-management/README.md

 After that you can run your project with maven command or by the play in Intellij

 ## Things TODO
-- Add a job for add the recurring expenses or income all next month
+- Add a job for add the recurring expenses or income all month +2 [Ok]
+- Add support to define a balance for each category and see the resume
+- Statics about pasts months and evolutions